Business Analyst Certificate

 This program is approved by the Delaware State Approving Agency for the training of veterans.
 Contact the Veterans Affairs regional office at 1-888-442-4551 to determine your individual eligibility.
 When eligibility is determined, please submit a copy of your DD-214 (if discharged, VA 22-1990 (if active), or NOBE (if active Reserve or National Guard) when you register for one of the eligible certificate programs.

 A credit card payment plan is available for this program, with a $50 payment plan fee added to the cost of the certificate program.
 Specific terms such as the required number of scheduled payments varies by program.
-For details call 302-831-7600 or write to firstname.lastname@example.org.
+For more information, view the current semester’s payment plan details, call 302-831-7600 or write to firstname.lastname@example.org.

 Private loans may be an option to pay for noncredit programs, for example, obtaining a loan from your bank or credit union.
 One option may be the Sallie Mae Smart Option Student Loan (select University of Delaware Noncredit, code 00143198 from the drop-down menu).
 To speak with a UD ACCESS advisor about loan options call 302-831-2743 to make a phone or in-person appointment.